RSFuzz: A Robustness-Guided Swarm Fuzzing Framework Based on Behavioral Constraints: Evaluation

-As shown in Figure \ref{fig3.1}, when the potential field radius is reduced to 0.10 m, the success rate of fuzzing increases for all three methods, with the difference that the percentage of collision between drones leading to mission failure is significantly increased at 0.10 m potential field radius compared to 0.15 m.
-The success rate of the fuzzing for all three methods increases at 0.10 m potential field radius.
-This is due to the fact that when the radius of the potential field is small, the swarm may tend to go to a narrower route, resulting in a dense swarm and an increased probability of collision between drones during the execution of the mission.
+And, when the radius is reduced to 0.10 m, the success rate of fuzzing increases for all three methods; however, the percentage of collisions between drones leading to mission failure is significantly increased at 0.10 m potential field radius compared to 0.15 m.
+This is because when the radius of the potential field is small, the swarm may tend to go to a narrower route, resulting in a dense swarm and an increased probability of collision between drones during the mission.

-As shown in Figure \ref{fig3.3}, the fuzzing efficiency of all three methods decreases when the radius of the potential field is increased to 0.20 m.
+Finally, the fuzzing efficiency of all three methods decreases when the radius of the potential field is increased to 0.20 m.
 This is because a larger radius of the potential field reduces the probability of the drone colliding with an obstacle.
-However, the larger potential field radius causes the swarm to make obstacle avoidance too early, which leads to the SA-Fuzzing scheme triggering a new type of mission failure: The swarm timed out without completing the mission.
+However, the larger potential field radius causes the swarm to make obstacle avoidance too early, which leads to the SA-Fuzzing method triggering a new type of mission failure: Timed out.

-To summarize, the introduction of target drones and robustness guidance drastically improves the efficiency of fuzzing, with the robustness guidance improving more significantly, both at the default potential field radius and at larger and smaller potential field radius.